 - Digestive enzyme blend isn’t very potent either

 - Green tea extract dosage is comparatively low

 At the end of the day, I just don’t feel comfortable recommending Bio X4 to my readers based on the areas of the nutrition label in which I believe it is lacking.
 It’s sort of encouraging that people are leaving positive reviews for it on Amazon, but overall I’m just unimpressed with the formula and would never personally buy this supplement myself.

-I’m not sure if their intention was for Bio X4 to be looked at as a fat burner or not…however, if the reason you researched Bio X4 is because you’re looking for a fat burner, I would strongly recommend steering clear of this supplement and at least taking a look at our list of the top rated fat burners before making any decisions.
+I’m not sure if their intention was for Bio X4 to be looked at as a fat burner or not…however, if the reason you researched Bio X4 is because you’re looking for a fat burner, I would strongly recommend steering clear of this supplement and at least taking a look at our top 10 before making a decision.